What to do if the leaves of your Anthurium become discoloured?

-With the proper care and optimum conditions, a healthy anthurium has glossy, heart-shaped leaves.
+With the proper care and optimum conditions, a healthy Anthurium has glossy, heart-shaped leaves.
 Sometimes, however, its leaves can become discoloured, take on a different texture and look rather dull.
-Here are the best solutions for discoloured leaves.
+In this blog you’ll find the best solutions for discoloured leaves.

 Shrivelled or wrinkled leaves

 This means that your Anthurium is not receiving enough water.
 During the summer, give it a glass of water a week; in the winter, this should not be more than half a glass.
 Instead, you could put about six ice cubes on the surface of the potting compost every week.
 This way, you can be sure that your plant is getting enough water.

 If your Anthurium plant is getting enlarged, yellow or brown leaves, it means that it is receiving too much plant nutrition.
 So limit yourself to giving just water for a while.
 It’s better to provide too little than too much plant nutrition.
 If you want to repot or fertilise your plant, the best time to do this is in the spring.
 The warmer days and more sunlight will ensure the stimulation of bud formation at this time of year.
 For this purpose, apply a special Anthurium fertilizer.
 The package will provide information about the right amount to use; never exceed the amount stated on the packaging.